Phileosopher/commonplace/hardship.md

 - You must replace your "victim" identity with a more powerful one like "overcomer", "persevering", "conqueror", "adaptable", "changing" or "resilient".

 Ignorant people will judge you for your hardship, and you must decide to either define yourself by how much your closest friends love you, or how little your enemies hate you.

+Life is guaranteed to be difficult, but we get to [choose](people-decisions.md) what version of difficult we can experience.

 Give yourself plenty of grace: